JC144/TabDockExtension/README.md

 Of course, as you can guess, I'm still a begineer in CSS.

 ## Can I fork it?
-As long as the project stay open-source, you do as you want!
+As long as the project stays open-source, you do as you want!

 ## What's coming?
 [ ] Firefox support...
 I hope, one day...
-Hey, it worked [ ] Animations improvements
+Hey, it worked

+[ ] Animations improvements

 ## How can I support you?